Whyssz/cinema-online/readmemd.md

 ## Brief
-This is the mobile version of the project with a redesign and its own features.
+This is a mobile version of the project with a redesign, which has it's own characteristics.

 ## Stack
 The main technologies that were used are: